Emergency Contraception Pills ("Morning After Pills")

-The first type of emergency contraceptive pill contains a hormone called progestin (learn more about these emergency contraceptive pills).
+The first type of emergency contraceptive pill contains a hormone called progestin or levonorgestrel (learn more about these emergency contraceptive pills, like Plan B One-Step).
 Progestin-only pills can reduce your risk of getting pregnant by 88% (what does that mean?).
 You are also less likely to have side effects if you use these pills for emergency contraception, as compared with combined pills (see below).

 The second type of emergency contraceptive pill contains ulipristal acetate, and is available by prescription only in the United States (sold as ella) and Europe (sold as ellaOne).
 It has been found to be highly effective and well-tolerated.
 It can be taken up to 5 days after unprotected sex, and is believed to be more effective than levonorgestrel ECPs.

 The third type of emergency contraceptive pill uses both the hormones progestin and estrogen (learn more about these "combined" emergency contraceptive pills).
 Many brands of the combined daily birth control pill can be used for emergency contraception in the United States (find out which ones here).
 These pills cut your chances of getting pregnant by 75% (What does that mean?), and you are more likely to experience side effects like nausea and vomiting.